 First option — FREEDOM TO PROVIDE CROSS-BORDER SERVICES

-If you are established in an EU/EEA country, you have the freedom to provide services on an occasional and temporary basis, without the obligation of establishment in Croatia or mandatory membership in the Croatian Dental Chamber.
+If you already have a registration or a license in an EU/EEA country, you have freedom to provide services, on occasional and temporary basis, without the obligation of licensing in Croatia.

-In that case, an online declaration is sent to the competent authority via email@example.com, along with a scan of the following documents and a certified translation of the documents done by a court interpreter:
+In that case, an online declaration is sent to the competent authority via firstname.lastname@example.org, along with a scan of the following data and documents:

-- an attestation certifying that the holder is legally established in an EU/EEA country for the purpose of pursuing the activities
+- Attestation certifying that the holder is legally established in an EU/EEA country for the purpose of pursuing the activities

 Second option – FREEDOM TO ESTABLISH

-If you are established in an EU/EEA country, as a physical or legal person you have the freedom to provide services on a permanent basis, by registering an establishment and delivering the following documents:
+If you already have a registration or a license , you have the freedom to provide services on a permanent basis, by registering an establishment and delivering the following documents:

-- decision on recognised foreign professional qualification in the Republic of Croatia (certified copy)
+- Decision on recognised foreign professional qualification in the Republic of Croatia (copy)

 Recognition of qualifications